Just How Accurate Is Your Wrist-Based Heart Rate Monitor?

 Downsides of Chest Strap Heart Rate Monitors

 Chest strap heart rate monitors used to be the only option available to runners who wanted to measure their heart rate while running.
-These devices have been found to be quite accurate, but there are several drawbacks.
+These devices are quite accurate and are often considered the gold standard to measure heart rate, but several drawbacks exist.

 #1: Chest Strap HR Monitors Can Be Uncomfortable